pagkly/Zed/Investopedia3/Series EE Bond.md

 There is a $25 minimum investment requirement for EE bonds, and each investor may purchase up to $10,000 in these bonds each calendar year.
 Furthermore, bondholders must hold onto these investments for at least twelve months, before they can redeem the bonds.
 Those who redeem bonds within five years will be docked three months of accrued interest payments.
 Since EE bonds earn interest for up to 30 years, the longer they're held, the more they're worth.

-Paper bonds were issued at a 50% discount to par, while bonds electronically sourced through TreasuryDirect are purchased at [face value](https://www.investopedia.com/terms/f/facevalue.asp).
-The latter is still guaranteed to be worth twice their original value at first [maturity date](https://www.investopedia.com/terms/m/maturitydate.asp) after 20 years while paying interest the same way as paper EE bonds.
+Paper bonds were issued at a 50% discount to par, while bonds electronically sourced through TreasuryDirect are purchased at [[face value]](https://www.investopedia.com/terms/f/facevalue.asp).
+The latter is still guaranteed to be worth twice their original value at first [[maturity date]](https://www.investopedia.com/terms/m/maturitydate.asp) after 20 years while paying interest the same way as paper EE bonds.